DiUS/pact-workshop-jvm/README.md

 step of the workshop just check out the branch for that step (i.e. `git checkout step1`).

-This project has 3 components, a consumer project and two service providers, one Dropwizard and one Springboot service that the consumer will interaction with.
+This project has 3 components, a consumer project and two service providers, one Dropwizard and one Springboot service that the consumer will interact with.

 **Workshop outline**: